Razyapoo/Thesis-Documentation/README.md

 ## Documentation

-For detailed documentation, including the installation process and application usage, please refer to our [Wiki]().
+The installation manual is available in README.md in each folder of this repository.
+The application usage is detailed in [Wiki]().

 ## Workflow of the system

-A detailed workflow how to use the system.
-More detailed workflow of each part is detailed in the decription of their corresponding folders.

-### Working with video and UWB
+- **Working with video and UWB**

-- Video and UWB data are collected using the [Server](./Server/).
+    1. Video and UWB data are collected using the [Server](./Server/).
         - The server [records](./Implementation/Server/VideoManager.h) video data and [communicates](./Implementation/Server/Server.h) with [ESP32 UWB devices](./ESP32%20UWB/), collecting data from both sources.
         - After the data is collected, they should be formatted for opening in GUI, as described in [Recorded Experiments](../Recorded%20Experiments/).
-- After correction, the collected data should be opened in [Indoor Positioning System (GUI)](./Implementation/IndoorPositioningSystem/).
+    2. After correction, the collected data should be opened in [Indoor Positioning System (GUI)](./Implementation/IndoorPositioningSystem/).

-### Camera calibration for Optical method
+- **Camera calibration for Optical method**

-- Optical method requires to know the intrinsic camera parameters in order to compute the people's coordinates.
-- The camera calibration is performed using [Calibrator](./Implementation/Camera%20Intrinsic%20Calibration%20(Optical)/Calibrator/).
+    1. The camera calibration (calculation of intrinsic camera parameters) is performed using [Calibrator](./Implementation/Camera%20Intrinsic%20Calibration%20(Optical)/Calibrator/).

-### Pixel-to-Real model training
+    2. After calibration, the parameters should be opened in [Indoor Positioning System (GUI)](./Implementation/IndoorPositioningSystem/) to enable the people localization using Optical method

+- **Pixel-to-Real model training**

-- The model capable of localizing people is trained using [`train_PixeltoReal_model.py`](./Implementation/PixelToReal/train_PixeltoReal_model.py)
+    1. The model capable of localizing people is trained using [`train_PixeltoReal_model.py`](./Implementation/PixelToReal/train_PixeltoReal_model.py)

+    2. After the model is trained, it should be opened in [Indoor Positioning System (GUI)](./Implementation/IndoorPositioningSystem/) to enable the people localization using PixelToReal model

 ## Project structure
 ```